Technical Guide for API Partners

 - “Helpful votes” left by other travelers help provide relevance to customers

 - You can filter reviews by rating, by a single language, and can filter out machine-translated reviews.
 Machine translated reviews will always be sorted after reviews in the primary language.
+You can also filter by review provider (Viator, Tripadvisor).

 - You can sort reviews by one of the following: by highest rating, most recent, or most helpful.
 This sort is applied within the chosen languages.